matrix-io/matrix-creator-malos/docs/gpio.md

 ==> pin 0 set to: true
 <== GPIO pins register:  101
 ```
-(pin0 set on true, all GPIO register return values field on 3 (binary 101) pin 0 on 1, pin 2 on 1 all then on 0)
+(pin0 set on true and GPIO register return values field on 3 (binary 101) pin 0 on 1, pin 2 on 1 all then on 0)

 ### JavaScript example